TanguyLallemand/similarity-graph/README.md

 List of possibles arguments and their effects:

-    -a or -all to ask script to get all fasta files from current directory -c to give a numeric value working as a cut off
+    usage: python_align.py [-h] [-a] [-f FILE] [-e] [-c [THRESHOLD]] [-d] [-p] [-m] [-i]

-    -d or --default to let script choose for output file and directory names -e or --concatenate to concatenate graphs from different fasta files into one -p or --png to ask to save output graph in png
+    optional arguments:
-    -m or --pdf to ask to save output graph in pdf
+    -h, --help            show this help message and exit -a, --all             Ask script to get all fasta files from current directory

-    -s or --save to save alignments in a text file
+    -f FILE, --file FILE  Give a path or filename of a fasta file -e, --concatenate     Concatenate graphs from different fasta files into one graph
-    -i or --interactive to ask to display an interactive graph in a web browser with D3.js -h or --help to display a help message
+    -c [THRESHOLD], --threshold [THRESHOLD]

-You can also give as argument a name or path of a fasta file that you want to compute.
-Example: sequence.fasta or sub directory\sequence.fasta.
+                        Give a numeric value as threshold to select or not an alignement
-Please be careful, if script is called with a fasta file given as argument, flags must be after filename
+    -d, --default         Let script choose for output file and directory names -p, --png             Ask to save output graph in png -m, --pdf             Ask to save output graph in pdf -i, --interactive     Ask to display an interactive graph in a web browser with D3.js

 ### Examples of call:

-     ./script_python.py -a -d
+     ./python_align.py -a -d

 To ask script to work on all fasta files with default configuration

-     ./script_python.py -f fasta_files/sequence.fasta -i
+     ./python_align.py -f fasta_files/sequence.fasta -i

  To align all sequences from sequences.fasta with default cut off (100).
 Output graph will be visualized in a web browser.

-    ./script_python.py -a -c 200 --pdf
+    ./python_align.py -a -c 200 --pdf

  Execute this script on all fasta files of current directory with 200 as cut off.
 Each results will be saved in pdf format